SonicZedt/Abyssal-Files-Puller/README.md

 # Abyssal-Files-Puller
-Move files in deep subdirectories into single folder.
+Move files from deep subdirectories into single folder.
 For example you have a bunch of files in messy directories:
 ```bash
 abyssal_dir
 │